ELVIS-Project/Dodecachordon-Data-Set/README.md

   - In MuseScore2, you can select this option in the Inspector pane.

 ### Clefs
-+ Employ the same clefs as the example, if possible
++ Employ the exact same clefs as the example, if possible
   - Since the staffs only have 4 lines, ignore the uppermost line of the modern 5-line staff
     - E.g., A baritone clef (a C clef on the uppermost line) in Glarean will become a tenor clef in your example